StackVista/stackstate-docs/use/views/topology_perspective.md

 ## Problem clusters

-If one or more components have a critical state, StackState will show the related components and their states as a Problem Cluster in the [View Overview pane](/use/views/README.md#view-overview).
+If one or more components have a critical state, StackState will show the related components and their states as a Problem Cluster in the [View Details panel](/use/views/README.md#the-view-details-panel).

 ## Root cause outside current view